bryanjclark/SwiftTweaks/README.md

 If you’d like to extend `TweakableType`, you’ll need to extend some internal components, like `TweakViewDataType`, `TweakDefaultData`, `TweakViewData`, and `TweakPersistency`.
 Feel free to open a pull request if you’d like to add a new type!

 #### How do I create a new TweakGroupTemplate?
-Maybe you’re a different animation framework, or want a template for `CGRect` or something like that - great!
+Maybe you’re using a different animation framework, or want a template for `CGRect` or something like that - great!
 As long as the tweakable “components” of your template conform to `TweakableType` then you’re all set.
 Create a new `TweakGroupTemplateType`, and take a look at the existing templates for implementation suggestions.
 (You’ll probably want to use `SignedNumberTweakDefaultParameters` too - they’re very helpful!)

 If you think your `TweakGroupTemplateType` would help out others, please make a pull request!